 · Children & teens are more likely to engage in risky behaviors such as tobacco, alcohol or drug use or sexual activity during the after-school hours than at any other time

 Our young children often attend after school daycare or programs provided by their elementary schools, but by the time children reach middle school they are often left on their own after school.
 It seems sensible enough.
 They are old enough to get their own snacks and open their books to complete their homework.
 They know who to call if they have an emergency.
 However, adolescents benefit from after-school activities and supervision, too.

 Youth who spend only a couple of hours per week in extracurricular after-school activities are significantly less likely to drop out of school; become teen parents; or use tobacco, alcohol or drugs.
 Spending 5-19 hours per week in after-school activities reduced the risk even further.

 It is important that these activities are not just time wasters, but are programs that help youth develop skills and values and provide them with experiences that mean something to them.

 It doesn't take a lot.
-Our schools offer a variety of after-school clubs, sports and activities.
+Our schools and community offer a variety of after-school clubs, sports and activities.
+This year there will be even more available with the early out Wednesdays.
 Encourage your children to find something that interests them and participate regularly.